DeepanshuVats1/DeepanshuVats1/README.md

 - 👋 Hi, I’m Deepanshu Vats
 - 👀 I’m interested in development
-- 🌱 I’m currently learning full stack development
+- 🌱 I’m Full stack developer

 <!---
 DeepanshuVats1/DeepanshuVats1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.